-If you’ve already got a bad credit rating, you might think it’s unusual to apply for more debt in order to get out of financial trouble.
-Yet, if you do it the right way it’s very possible to begin repairing bad credit using small payday loans to your advantage.
+If you’ve already got a bad credit rating, you might think it’s unusual to apply for more debt to get out of financial trouble.
+Yet, if you do it the right way, it’s possible to begin repairing bad credit using small payday loans to your advantage.

 The key to getting this right is to create a credit repair strategy and then work on sticking to your goals.
 If you can get it right, you should find that your credit score starts to improve much quicker than you might expect.

 Here’s how to repair a bad credit score using payday loans:

 Write down all your outstanding debts on a sheet of paper or type them into a spreadsheet.
 If you’re behind on any payments with those debts, highlight these amounts.

 Step Two: Apply for the Right Payday Loan